 1. Effectively articulate foundational issues in the field of Special Education.

 2. Appropriately evaluate research methods appropriate for study of students with disabilities.

 3. Apply appropriate research methods in the study of students with disabilities.

 All students must meet the University requirements as outlined in the Admission to the TWU Graduate School section of the catalog.

 This academic program may have additional admission criteria that must also be completed as outlined on the program's website.

 Total Semester Hours Required

 24 semester credit hours (SCH).
-The number of courses required may vary based on previous graduate work and experience, but all students in this program will need a minimum of 18 semester credit hours, including EDSP 5863.
+The number of courses required may vary based on previous graduate work and experience, but all students in this program will need a minimum of 18 SCH, including EDSP 5863.

 Students seeking Educational Diagnostician need to meet requirements according to the State Board of Educator Certification (SBEC), including a 160-hour supervised practicum experience at a TEA-accredited school site (completed in EDSP 5863) and successful completion of the TExES Educational Diagnostician state test.
 Prior to taking courses for the Post-Master's Certificate of Advanced Study - Educational Diagnostician, students must be officially admitted into the Educational Diagnostician program.
 See the TWU Special Education website for more information.